Robert Voisey: 60x60 Video

 In a colossal presenting endeavor, Robert Voisey produced a video collaboration with Patrick Liddell for 360 degrees of 60x60 containing 6 hours of video for each of the 6 RED Mixes of 360 degrees of 60x60 originally created for the 2010 ICMC.

 Voisey presented 60x60 in collaboration with video artist Zlatko Cosic at the 2007 Electronic Music Midwest festival, about which SEAMUS Journal said that Voisey "did an exemplary job of forming a sonic tapestry comprised [sic] extremely diverse material by extremely diverse composers.
 Sensitive video accompaniment by Zlatko Cosic also helped organize the concert into a more coherent whole."

 Orchestra 60x60

 Robert Voisey is also co-directing an ambitious project with Mike McFerron and David Morneau called Orchestra 60x60.
 Orchestra 60x60 is a completely acoustic project written for orchestra which is based on the 60x60 concept, 60 one-minute orchestra works written by 60 different contemporary composers presented in a continuous hour performance.
 Orchestra 60x60 was first presented at the Conductors Guild Conference in 2009.

+Fifteen-Minutes-of-Fame

+Another miniature project of Robert Voisey is Fifteen-Minutes-of-Fame.
+This project calls for composers to write one-minute works for a specific musician or ensemble.
+15 works are selected and the musician premieres the works.
+In 2024 Mary Beth Orr a singer and horn player selected 15 works from living composers around the world and performed them at AllArtWorks in Grand Rapids.

+For the fifteenth anniversary of 9/11, the West Point Band premiered fifteen one-minute works that honor the contributions of those men and women at Trinity Church in New York City.